s-victor/TinyPedal/docs/customization.md

     vr_compatibility
 Enable widget visibility as windows on taskbar in order to be used in VR via APPs such as `OpenKneeboard`.
 Non-VR user should not enable this option.

+Note, you will still need a third party program (such as `OpenKneeboard`) to project overlay windows (widgets) into VR.

 [**`Back to Top`**](#)